aissam-out/prisoner-s-dilemma/README.md

 **- Judas:** The opponent cooperates if they are winning, and defects if they are losing.

+**- Saduj:** Inverted Judas: The opponent defects if they are winning, and cooperates if they are losing.

 ## Extra:

 Besides the required building blocks, we also implemented: